Soccer – Frequently Asked Questions

 In divisions with an odd number of teams: The 3 teams finishing at the bottom of the standings will play a round robin against each other and this will consist of 3 “halves” per the times above.
-The objective of Championship Week is to have all competitive games.
+The objective of Championship Week is to have all competitive and fun games.

 Example – u12 Division/Championship Week:

 6th vs. 7th – 25 minute game

 Overtime: no overtime periods will be played unless otherwise noted.

 Warm Up: Since starting games on time is such a priority for our teams and our staff, Apex recommends players stretch out WITHOUT a ball outside of the playing surface prior to play.
 Teams must be prepared to play at the referee’s indication and there is NO guaranteed warm up time between matches.
 A MAXIMUM of 5 minutes of warm up time MAY be granted at the discretion of the referee and the facility manager.
 Teams do not need to bring balls into the facility at all, as warm up time is limited, and absolutely no balls or other sporting goods are permitted outside the main playing field.

 Kickoffs: may be taken in any direction and are considered a direct free kick.
 All kickoffs to start each half will be taken by the team attacking towards the scoreboard.